SmithsonianWorkshops/advanced-hydra-workshops/job_arrays/job_arrays_presentation.md

 ## Job arrays can run parallel tasks

-  * Each task request a parallel environment, as per the `-pe` specification:
+  * Each task requests a parallel environment, as per the `-pe` specification:
      * `-pe mthread N` for multi-threaded
      * `-pe mpich N` or `-pe orte N` for MPI